brooklyndevs/metroly-ui/README.md

 Headers
 -------

-* `.header-main` - will span 100% of the window width, position is absolute.
+* `.header-main` - will span 100% of the window width, position is fixed.
 * `.header` - will span 100% of the parent container.

 Footers